How to run the Polyglot Code Scanner

 Binary releases are published to https://github.com/kornysietsma/polyglot-code-scanner/releases

 You should be able to download the right file for your platform here.
-Note I haven't tested this at all on Windows yet!
-And I only have a single generic build for linux x86 and OSX - I can add more if there's demand.
+Note I haven't tested this thoroughly on Windows!

 OSX has a system to protect you from malware, called 'gatekeeper' - by default on OSX if you try to run the binary app, you'll get an error "app is from an unknown developer".
 To bypass this I'd have to go through a complex extra stage of signing and bundling my tool as an application, which I'm avoiding for now.